PacktPublishing/Advanced-Deep-Learning-with-Keras/README.md

 * [Reinforcement Learning with TensorFlow](https://www.packtpub.com/big-data-and-business-intelligence/reinforcement-learning-tensorflow?utm_source=github&utm_medium=repository&utm_campaign=9781788835725)

 ## Installation
 It is recommended to run within conda enviroment.
-Pls download and install anacoda from: [Anaconda](https://www.anaconda.com/distribution).
+Pls download Anacoda from: [Anaconda](https://www.anaconda.com/distribution).
+To install anaconda:

+`sh <name-of-downloaded-Anaconda3-installer>`

 A machine with at least 1 NVIDIA GPU (1060 or better) is required.
 The code examples have been tested on 1060, 1080Ti, RTX 2080Ti, V100, RTX Quadro 8000 on Ubuntu 18.04 LTS.
 Below is a rough guide to install NVIDIA driver and CuDNN to enable GPU support.